Excerpt 1: How blind spots shape belief—and why learning to see them matters.

 Forty-odd years ago, when I was a university student in Ottawa, I often had coffee at the Mayflower restaurant at Lisgar and Elgin.
 One morning, during rush hour, I left the restaurant and was standing on the corner with a group of people, waiting to cross.
 Directly across the street a man stepped off the sidewalk and started to cross toward us.
 As he moved, I prepared to follow his lead.

 That reflex (to borrow certainty from someone who looks confident) shows up everywhere.
 It’s how crowds move.
 It’s how movements form.
-It’s also how we hand our mind over to belief because it feels safer than not knowing.
+It’s also how we hand our minds over to a belief system, hoping that it knows more than we do.
 One of the questions this book asks begins right there: when we don’t know, who or what leads us?

 I didn’t know that a car was racing to beat the light from my left, hidden behind the heads of others.
 I assumed the light must have changed, and that assumption nearly cost me dearly.
 I stand about 5’8.”
 A stranger, who was well over six feet tall, stood directly to my right.
 He saw what I did not.
 Without hesitation, he placed a hand on my shoulder and stopped me from stepping into the path of the speeding car.
 He saw the danger and literally saved my life.

-In the moment, I thought I was safe.
+In the moment, I believed I was safe.
 I was wrong.
 My limited perspective left a gaping hole in my awareness.
 That blind spot concealed a real and impending danger.
-Ignorance is not bliss and not all our blind spots are accidental.
-Some we intentionally maintain because seeing clearly often demands a change in who we think we are, and we don’t always want to pay that price.
+Ignorance is not bliss.
+And sadly, not all blind spots are this unintentional.
+Some we willingly choose because seeing clearly would demand we change who we think we are (such as our political or religious affiliation), and we don’t always want to pay the long-term social or emotional price of being excluded if we change our beliefs.

 The impact would have been devastating.
 I was deep in thought when that stranger’s act of decency jolted me back to reality.
 In an instant, I grasped the gravity of what he had done.
 I stood there, stunned, and managed only a quiet “Thank you.”
 He replied, “You’re welcome,” and then vanished into the moving crowd.